 If you lack the skills to fit them yourself, the process can become a little more complicated.

 Adding them to an older boat, in particular, is a delicate job that can result in costly damages if done wrong.
-Finding a marine mechanic who can do this safely and quickly isn’t cheap; the average cost is around $2,000.
+Finding a marine mechanic who can install it safely and quickly isn’t cheap; the average cost is around $2,000.

 With that in mind, many people prefer to buy boats which come with strakes fitted.
 Newer models are more likely to have these structures as standard.
 They often have more powerful engines, too.